What Does PGA Mean in a Text?

 Examples of PGA in Sentences

-Here is an example of PGA being used in a conversation:- Charlie: Woohoo!
+Here is an example of PGA in a conversation:- Charlie: Woohoo!
 I got lessons with a PGA professional starting next week at the golf club.

 - Jordan: No way!
 Was it expensive?